pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_set_logfile"></a>
 ### lb_set_logfile
 Set path of the log file.
+If file does not exists, it is created.

 #### Usage
 ```bash